keploy/community-blog/clw7g08xi00070akw7ued1u4f.md

 Starting testing early, automating tests, prioritizing critical functionalities, and integrating testing into the continuous integration pipeline are some best practices for implementing the Software Testing Pyramid.

 ---

-> TLDR: The Software Testing Pyramid is a framework in software development that divides testing into different layers - unit testing, integration testing, and end-to-end testing.
-It helps in identifying defects early, ensuring efficient test coverage, and maintaining software quality.
-Implementing the pyramid can be challenging but following best practices like starting testing early, automating tests, and prioritizing critical functionalities can lead to successful outcomes.
-Companies like Google, Amazon, and Netflix have successfully implemented the pyramid to deliver robust and reliable software products.

 Well, that's a wrap for now!!
 Hope you folks have enriched yourself today with lots of known or unknown concepts.
 I wish you a great day ahead and till then keep learning and keep exploring!!